BMW M Performance parts: pricing, availability and range

 Faux-carbon fibre and cheap steering wheel covers aren’t awfully well-suited to BMW’s latest models, so to satisfy your car-fettling urges, the marque has created its very own department for the creation of high-quality, OEM parts.
-We run down everything you need to know about BMW M Performance parts, from pricing, to availability and what’s on offer for your car.
+We run down everything you need to know about BMW M Performance parts, from pricing, to availability and what’s available for your car.

 Though competitors may offer a range comprised solely of overpriced branded floor mats, keyrings and coffee cups, the M Performance parts range extends far beyond, with exclusive wheels, exhaust systems, brake upgrades and engine tunes all on offer alongside steering wheels, individual aero parts and full body kits.
-There’s huge potential to upgrade your ultimate driving machine with approved warrantied components.
+The possibilities to upgrade your ultimate driving machine are endless, and better still, your car will remain under warranty.

 BMW M Performance tuning kits

 Not only can you add some sporting flare, and perhaps even some performance to your BMW with a host of new carbon fibre components, power-boosting modifications are also available for selected BMW models.
 The MPPSK (M Performance Power and Sound Kit) for B58-equipped 40i models adds an entirely new cat-back exhaust system and ECU tune, offering a considerable bump in sound and power, strangely enough.

 The price of BMW M Performance Parts varies depending on your dealership’s markup and the complexity of installation, but as you’d expect of premium manufacturer approved products, they can be pricey.